spawnmarvel/azure-arm-104/3_compute/vm_simple_lin/readme.md

         },
 # We changed it to get it dynamically and keep it secure only to the session:
-# From the parameter file you download where the value were stored, we change it to:
+# From the parameter file you download where the value were stored, we change it to: (could remove this also and all nulls, since null view 08.01.2021 rm nulls)
  "virtualNetworkId": {
             "value": null